beathvn/Song-Manager/Readme.md

 ## Getting started
 Before you start, there is a few things you need to setup:
 1. Setting up a spotify developer account and a spotify app.
-2. Adding your SPOTIPY_CLIENT_ID, SPOTIPY_CLIENT_SECRET and the SPOTIPY_REDIRECT_URI (you get those, once you finished step 1) to the environmental variables.
+2. Adding your SPOTIPY_CLIENT_ID, SPOTIPY_CLIENT_SECRET and the SPOTIPY_REDIRECT_URI (you get those, once you finished step 1) to a config file, similar to the connection_dummy.yaml file.
+These variables are used to setup the connection between this app and your spotify app.
 3. Setting up some yaml files for configuration.
-Threwout the project yaml files should be passed as a program argument to configure the different runs.
+Throughout the project yaml files should be passed as a program argument to configure the different runs.
 I suggest you create a config folder holding all your different yaml files.
 Since you should place your username and other personal information inside the yaml file, i made git, ignore the "config" folder.

 ## Usage:
 ### Song downloading